Skip to content

 }

-AdminAuthMiddleware provides enhanced protection for admin-only routes by performing two checks: verifying the user is logged in AND confirming they have the admin role, preventing regular customers from accessing administrative functions.
+AdminAuthMiddleware provides enhanced protection for admin-only routes.
+It performs two checks: verifying the user is logged in AND confirming they have the admin role.
+Regular customers are redirected to their dashboard even if they are logged in.

 Create app/Middleware/AdminAuthMiddleware.php: